Parenting When You’re Sick

 And then I died AGAIN.

 Now, I was prepared to try and go it alone – I really was.
-I mean, I don’t want to give you all the impression here that I’m the kind of person who just falls to pieces when things get tough – even although I totally AM that kind of person, for sure – so let record show that, when Terry reminded me that I’d be solo-parenting that afternoon, I accepted the news without a whimper, even although I was only able to do this by promising myself I’d cry in the shower later.
+I mean, I don’t want to give you all the impression here that I’m the kind of person who just falls to pieces when things get tough – even though I totally AM that kind of person, for sure – so let record show that, when Terry reminded me that I’d be solo-parenting that afternoon, I accepted the news without a whimper, albeit I was only able to do this by promising myself I’d cry in the shower later.
 (This is also a good way to define parenting, btw: you have to book in time to feel upset about stuff, because there just isn’t time in the moment it happens.
 Mostly you forget about whatever it was by the time you’ve got a few spare moments to indulge yourself, so it actually works out pretty well, to be fair.)

 Unbeknown to me, though, right before he left for his meeting, Terry called my parents and asked them if they’d mind helping out for a couple of hours.
 I was actually feeling a little bit better by the time they appeared, but I was also really grateful to know there were other, fully-functioning adults in the house, to step in when Max woke up from his nap and started bouncing off the walls – because, even with the cold, he’s still a very active, very boisterous 10 month old, who doesn’t really understand the need for “quiet time”, you know?